• Hello

 Runtime

-On the Awake callback the detector observes the 'GameTimeMonitor' and subscribes to time deviations, based on this it calculates the possibility of cheating and notifies observers of the detected cheating.
+In the Awake callback, the detector observes the 'GameTimeMonitor' and subscribes to time deviations; based on these it calculates the possibility of cheating and notifies observers of the detected cheating.
 It also provides a trustworthy game time, provided in the ProtectedTime class.

 An abstract of the ProtectedTime class: